Caelitis/Caelitis/README.md

-- 👋 Hi, I’m @Caelitis/Gustavo Lima, a begginer dev, looking into get better and develop myself as a programmer;
+- 👋 Hi, I’m @Caelitis/Gustavo Lima, a beginner dev, looking into get better and improve myself as a programmer;
 - 👀 I’m interested in learn and grow up as a Dev;
 - 🌱 I’m currently learning front and back end;
 - 💞️ I’m looking for a internship or a junior job